-(vii) Standard deduction, deduction for entertainment allowance and employment/professional tax as contained in section 16;
+(vii) Deduction for entertainment allowance and employment/professional tax as contained in section 16;

 (viii) Interest under section 24 in respect of self-occupied or vacant property referred to in sub-section (2) of section 23.
 (Loss under the head income from house property for the rented house shall not be allowed to be set off under any other head and would be allowed tobe carried forward as per extant law);